amr-abdelhamid/refbook/manuscript/main.md

 Modules may co-exist in the same (physical) deployable package; unlike components or services, which are physically standalone.

 Modules and components run typically in the same process; unlike services, which runs every service in its own process.
-Modules and components may communicate through in-memory method calls, while services may require inter-process communication through web-service requests or remote procedure calls.
+Modules and components may communicate through in-memory method calls, while services may require inter-process communication through web-service requests, remote procedure calls, etc.

-So, Services enjoys the maximum level of decoupling.
+So, services enjoy the maximum level of decoupling.
 You can view them as standalone applications which could be glued together in order to provide greater value for some end user.

 Now, the questions is: *Do we need to divide our code into modules or components or services?* The only answer that I can provide is: Divide the code into modules.
 Then, assess whether or not it is useful and safe to upgrade them to components or services.

 {icon=bookmark}
 G> *Divide the code into modules.
 Then, assess whether or not it is **useful AND safe** to upgrade them to components or services.*

-A> ## What about Microservices?
+A> ## About Microservices
 A>
-A> In the above discussion, I have talked about web-service (or just services).
+A> In the above discussion, I have talked about web-services (or just services).
 The main difference between services and microservices is that services share a common datastore, whereas each microservice has a separate standalone datastore.
 A>
 A> When looking from the angle of refactoring legacy or monolithic application code bases, it is not feasible to exert any effort or even think about splitting a large backend database into smaller ones and move towards a microservices architecture.
 Some other challenges looms in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^nealford].
 A>
 A> This is why I have intentionally omitted microservices as one of the options to which one can upgrade newly-born components.
 In stead, a middle-way is a course-grained service, following a service-based architecture of some kind.

-[^nealford]: More discussion about why microservice architecture is not suitable when refactoring monolithic applications is at this excellent talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).
+[^nealford]: More discussion about why microservices architecture is not suitable when refactoring monolithic applications is at this excellent talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).

 ## Componentization - Moving from spaghetti/cluttered code to components